- Bats are naturally shy of humans.

 that it is unlikely that they will dive at people, get tangled in long hair or attack pets, contrary to popular belief.

-- Bats benefit people.
-As insectivores, bats feed heavily on moths, flies and mosquitoes.
+- Bats are an important component of our ecosystem and are beneficial to people.
+As insectivores, bats feed heavily on moths, flies and mosquitoes and consume forest and farm pests.
 In fact, a single little brown

 bat can eat up to 600 mosquitoes in one hour.

 Are bats a threat to me or my pets?